Adena Blog

 Advanced treatment options at Adena

-If a circulation problem is found, Dr. Kar and his team offer a full range of care options — including advanced, minimally invasive procedures right here in our region:
+If a circulation problem is found, our team offers a full range of care options — including advanced, minimally invasive procedures right here in our region:

 • Angiogram — same-day imaging to identify blockages